edwinencomienda/run-it-baby/README.md

-# Pint Helper
+# Run It Baby

-A VS Code extension that executes a command on file save.
+A VS Code extension that executes commands on file save.

 ## Features